spcourse/python/en/basics/index.md

 ## User input

 Besides having your program printing to the user, you can also ask for input from the user.
 This way you can write **interactive programs** that can perform calculations based on user provided values.
-Python comes with a variety of different function to prompt for input.
+Python comes with a variety of different functions to prompt for input.
 One of which is `input()`, which can be used as shown below:

     name = input("Please enter your first name: ")
     print("Hello,", name)

-The string `"Please enter your first name: "` that follows the function `input`, is immediately displayed on the users screen when `input` is executed.
-After which `input` will patiently wait for the user to fill in any value and until they press **enter**.
+The string `"Please enter your first name: "` that follows the function `input`, is immediately displayed on the user's screen when `input` is executed, after which `input` will patiently wait for the user to fill in any value and press **enter**.
 The provided value is now assigned a name.
-In the example above it is coincidentally assigned the name `name`.
-After which it is printed on the next line using the variable `name` within the print statement.
+In the example above it is coincidentally assigned the name `name`, after which it is printed on the next line using the variable `name` within the print statement.

 The `input` function always gives you the user provided value as a string.
 But sometimes you might want the user to provide a number, so you can perform a calculation.
 Then you'd have to use one of the conversions demonstrated above.
 For instance: